echen102/callback/README.md

 * Python 3.x +

 ## Functions implemented

-## Functions to be implemented (please don't mind the notes)
 - [x] user can get next customer
-    Useful when there aren't enough people in line
 - [x] user can either print out current state : current
 - [x] user can send text to anyone in the queue : text INDEX
 - [x] user can set in progress to done : done INDEX